Landfall (1975 film)

 Landfall is a 1975 New Zealand film directed by Paul Maunder.

-The film was first shown at the 1977 Wellington Film Festival.
+The film was shown at the 1977 Wellington Film Festival.

 This film was made for television, but not broadcast because of its content, and was then formatted for cinema release.

 Synopsis

 Members of a rural commune are discovered using illegal drugs by a local policeman.
 They kill the policeman and bury him in their garden.
 The commune then starts to disintegrate.